 Rawhide is a common type of bone that owners often give to their dog for chewing purposes.
 It’s dangerous to give rawhide to your dog because it can expand and obstruct your companion's digestive tract if swallowed, in turn causing bleeding.
 If the bone that your dog is chewing on suddenly shatters, the sharp pieces can damage the lining of your dog's mouth or get into the stomach and cause inflammation.
 The sharp object can potentially injure the esophagus, intestines, or stomach.
 This can lead to peritonitis, which is the inflammation of the stomach lining.

 Peritonitis can also occur when bacteria and other toxic substance seep through the hole of the intestine to cause severe life-threatening symptoms.
 If you witness your dog vomiting blood after eating a bone, it could be a simple cut in the mouth or that tiny fragments could get stuck in their throat, stomach, or esophagus.
 Whatever the case is, it’s best to keep an eye on him.
-If you see a cut on the throat, then that might not be as dangerous as you might think it is.
-If the dog continues to forcefully vomit and is having severe abdominal pain, then that might indicate an issue in the stomach.
-If the dog is having trouble breathing and is continuously vomiting blood along with severe retching, then it may be the esophagus.
+If you see a cut on the throat, then that might not be as dangerous as you might think it is and If the dog continues to forcefully vomit and is having severe abdominal pain, then that might indicate an issue in the stomach.
+However, If the dog is having trouble breathing and is continuously vomiting blood along with severe retching, then it may be the esophagus.